ls807terra/TERRA-QUANT/README.md

    `Rscript install_R_packages_TelomereHunter.R`

-## 4. Use this pipeline
+# Run this pipeline

+### 1. Download SRA files from NCBI database

-1. First, you need to download the SRA files by SRAToolKit manually.
+   First, you need to download the SRA files by SRAToolKit manually.
 Do this by the `prefetch` command.

    ```prefetch SRR_ID -o SRR_ID.sra```